nuprl/retic_performance/gm-pepm-2018/talk/README.md

 Third, we measure performance.
-Depending on the number of configurations, we might measure performance exhaustively, as shown on the slide, or take an approximate measure by simple random sampling.
+Depending on the number of configurations, we might measure performance exhaustively, as shown on the slide, or we use simple random sampling to get an approximate measure.
 Fourth, we ask you the reader to choose an cutoff for "good performance" and compare the overhead relative to Python.
 If you are willing to accept a 4x slowdown relative to Python, then we count the configurations that meet your requirement.

+This box at the top is very important.
+We evaluate performance by counting the proportion of configurations that run within some overhead.

 Here's the method all on one slide: fully typed program,